Arjun586/failure-replay/README.md

 This project is continually evolving from a single-user MVP into a fully-fledged enterprise SaaS product.
 Here is the exact roadmap for upcoming features and architectural upgrades:

 ### Phase 3: Organization Management & Employee Onboarding (In Progress)
-- [ ] **Organization Admin Flow:** Allow Organization Admins to create and manage strictly isolated `Projects`.
+- [x] **Organization Admin Flow:** Allow Organization Admins to create and manage strictly isolated `Projects`.
-- [ ] **Employee Invitation System:** Build a secure email-invitation flow for onboarding new engineers into specific Organizations.
+- [x] **Context-Aware Navigation:** Implement an Organization/Project switcher in the UI to dynamically scope dashboards, log uploads, and timelines.
-- [ ] **Context-Aware Navigation:** Implement an Organization/Project switcher in the UI to dynamically scope dashboards, log uploads, and timelines.
+- [x] **Project-Level Isolation:** Ensure that employees only see dashboards and incidents for `Projects` they have explicitly been granted access to.
-- [ ] **Project-Level Isolation:** Ensure that employees only see dashboards and incidents for `Projects` they have explicitly been granted access to.
+- [ ] **Employee Invitation System:** Finish the secure backend flow for onboarding new engineers into specific Organizations via generated invitation links.

 ### Phase 4: Observability & Distributed Tracing
 - [ ] **OpenTelemetry Integration:** Ingest standardized OTLP traces alongside raw logs.